tjgibson/2024-napari-workshop/README.md

 10X genomics provides an [example dataset](https://s3.embl.de/spatialdata/spatialdata-sandbox/visium_hd_3.0.0_io.zip) generated using the Visium HD platform on mouse intestines.
 I have created a modified version of this dataset for this workshop.

 1. Use the download link provided in the workshop email reminder to download the modified example dataset.
 The link will only be accessible through a CU Denver/Anschutz account.
+If your lab has Visium HD data to use instead, transfer that file to this folder instead.

 2. Unzip the file.
 The unzipped folder should be named `visium_hd.zarr`, rename it if it is not.